 The Bateman Case Study Competition is PRSSA’s premier national case study competition for public relations students, and gives you an opportunity to apply your classroom education and internship experiences to create and implement a full public relations campaign.

-PRSSA challenges participants of the PRSSA 2017 Bateman Case Study Competition to develop a campaign on behalf of the Campaign to Change Direction, to change the culture of mental health in America, in partnership.
+PRSSA challenges participants of the Bateman Case Study Competition to develop a campaign on behalf of the Campaign to Change Direction, to change the culture of mental health in America.
 This Competition is sponsored by The Plank Center for Leadership in Public Relations and Edelman.